Carmarthenshire (UK Parliament constituency): History

 In 1820, George Rice Trevor was elected MP for Carmarthenshire and held the seat until 1831, when he stood down over his opposition to reform.

 Reformed elections

-Following the Great Reform Act, the county was awarded a second seat.
+Following the Reform Act 1832, the county was awarded a second seat.
 In 1832, Rice Trevor resumed his parliamentary career and served until 1852 when he was elevated to the House of Lords upon inheriting the title of Lord Dynevor.
 He was succeeded by David Jones of Pantglas, who served until 1868.